inezpereira/spmStructsAndObjects/README.md

     - [Douglas, Martin, and Whitteridge, (1989).
 A canonical microcircuit for neocortex.
 Neural Comput.
 1, 480–488.](https://www.researchgate.net/publication/242918941_A_Canonical_Microcircuit_for_Neocortex)
     - [Bastos, Usrey, Adams, Mangun, Fries, and Friston (2012).
 Canonical Microcircuits for Predictive Coding.
 Neuron 76](https://www.cell.com/neuron/fulltext/S0896-6273(12)00959-2?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627312009592%3Fshowall%3Dtrue)

 ## Feel like contributing?
-Amazing!🎉
+Amazing! 🎉
 If you want to contribute, please regard the following rules:
 - Keep the hierarchy, folder-like, formatting as is.
 Or create an issue if you have a better suggestion!
 - If the type of a parameter is known but dimensions vary, write: `parameter: [ __×__ double ]`